cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Who to contact if you have this symptoms

 ## intent:prevention_medicine
+- How far have they gone with the Vaccine.
+- How possible is discovering of the covid 19 vaccine this year
+- Like I was just asking that does it has vaccine ?
 - About a drug for COVID-19.
 - If there is no medicine for corona virus than how people are recovering?
 - Can it be treated